w3f/polkadot-wiki/docs/learn/learn-bridge-hub.md

 source and a target chain.
 Any bridge operating on the Bridge Hub will have on-chain (pallets) and offchain (relayers) components.

-Examples of trustless on Bridge Hub include:
+Examples of trustless bridges on Bridge Hub include:

 - Snowfork, a decentralized bridge between Polkadot and Ethereum
 - [The Polkadot-to-Kusama Bridge](./learn-DOT-KSM-bridge.md)